rodafr/json-report-shipper/README.md

 overwrite_reports = true
 ```

-Set the API URL in your environment file(s) like so:
+Set the API URL and credentials in your environment file(s) like so:
 ```
 # Report API url
 report_api_url = http://127.0.0.1:8080/api/reports

+# Credentials for API
+GGGGR_user = username
+GGGGR_user = password
 ```